BhallaLab/moose-core/Docs/user/markdown/MooseGuiDocs.markdown

 The editor view provides two windows -

-- [Model Editor](#model-editor) - The model editor allows you to edit and create models.
-You can create and delete model entities and edit their properties.
+- [Model Editor](#model-editor) - The model editor is a workspace to edit and create models.
+Using click-and-drag from the icons in the menu bar, you can create model entities such as chemical pools, reactions, and so on.
+A click on any object brings its property editor on screen (see below).
+In objects that can be interconnected, a click also brings up a special arrow icon that is used to connect objects together with messages.
+You can move objects around within the edit window using click-and-drag.
+Finally, you can delete objects by selecting one or more, and then choosing the delete option from the pop-up menu.

+When displaying a neuronal model, most of the editing options are disabled.
+However, you can still click on a dendrite in order to bring up the property editor.

 - [Property Editor](#property-editor) - The property editor provides a way of viewing and editing the properties of objects selected in the model editor.

 The Model Editor is different for chemical signalling and compartmental neuronal models.
 The links below the screenshots point to the details for the respective editors.